 - Achieve net-zero emissions by 2050

-- Spend $40 billion annually on clean energy research
+- Spend $400 billion annually on clean energy research and innovation

 - End subsidies for fossil fuels

-- Eliminate carbon emissions from power plants by 2035
+- Eliminate carbon emissions in the power sector by 2035

-Biden’s proposals would undo most of Trump's immigration policies.
+Biden’s proposals would reverse most of Trump's immigration policies.
 The U.S. would no longer separate families at the border.
-Biden would raise annual refugee admissions to 125,000 from 22,491 in 2018.
+Biden would raise annual refugee admissions to 125,000 from its record low of 22,491 in 2018.
 Biden would also provide a road map to citizenship for undocumented immigrants who pay taxes and pass a background check.

 Biden would address the root cause of immigration at the Mexican border.
-He would provide a $4 billion aid package to Guatemala, El Salvador, and Honduras, which are plagued by narco-trafficking and violence.
+He would provide a $4 billion aid package to Guatemala, El Salvador, and Honduras, a region plagued with narco-trafficking and violence.